Lasik Eye Surgery in Dallas Tx

 How long does it take the LASIK flap to heal?

 LASIK flaps usually heal within 2-3 months.
 It is important that you follow all postop instructions including the post op drops.
+We now offer Small Incision LASIK (SMILE) that does not have a flap.

 Risks of LASIK